ferrous-systems/rust-training/training-slides/src/cpp-cheatsheet.md

 ### Atomics

 Atomics in Rust are pretty much the same as in C++.
-However, they are generic types, but multiple concrete types.
+However, they are not generic types, but multiple concrete types.

 So instead of `std::atomic<int>`, use `std::sync::atomic::AtomicI32`, etc.